 KitchenAid is an American home appliance brand owned by Whirlpool.
 The company began in 1919, and it makes a variety of refrigerator sizes and styles.

-- Variety: KitchenAid makes refrigerators with a range of different features, such as climate control, intuitive controls, spill-resistant glass and more.
+Variety: KitchenAid makes refrigerators with a range of different features, such as climate control, intuitive controls, spill-resistant glass and more.

-- Price: KitchenAid offers a range of prices so that customers can find the model they are looking for within the price range they want.
+Price: KitchenAid offers a range of prices so that customers can find the model they are looking for within the price range they want.

-- Features: KitchenAid's fridges come with many features, such as icemakers, French doors, side-by-side doors and bottom freezers.
+Features: KitchenAid's fridges come with many features, such as icemakers, French doors, side-by-side doors and bottom freezers.

-- Availability: It's easy to find KitchenAid's products at many retail stores, as well as on its website.
+Availability: It's easy to find KitchenAid's products at many retail stores, as well as on its website.

-- Free delivery service: KitchenAid will deliver your refrigerator to your house at no charge and install it for you.
+Free delivery service: KitchenAid will deliver your refrigerator to your house at no charge and install it for you.

-- Best for Homeowners and college students looking for a basic fridge.
+Best for: Homeowners and college students looking for a basic fridge.

-KitchenAid Refrigerators Company Profile
+KitchenAid Refrigerators Company Information

 - Company Name: